Ozzie Albies Preview, Player Props: Braves vs. Cardinals

 Ozzie Albies At The Plate

-- Among the qualifying hitters in MLB play, he ranks 47th in batting average, 75th in on-base percentage, and 17th in slugging.
+- He ranks 53rd in batting average, 83rd in on base percentage, and 17th in slugging among the qualified batters in MLB action.

-- Albies is batting .409 with one homer during his last outings and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.